Functional central limit theorems for rough volatility

+Regarding the approximation scheme for the process~$X$, given by~\eqref{eq:System}, we follow a typical route in weak convergence analysis~\cite{Billingsley68,Ethier_Kurtz} and establish convergence in the Skorokhod space $\left(\Dd(\TT),d_{\Dd}\right)$.
+Here $\Dd(\TT)=\Dd(\TT,\mathbb{R})$ denotes the space of $\mathbb{R}$-valued c\`adl\`ag processes on $\TT$ and $d_{\Dd}$ denotes a metric inducing the Skorokhod topology.
+To approximate $X$ in this space, we shall then consider the following process:

-All the approximations above, as well as all the convergence statements below should be understood pathwise, but we omit the~$\omega$ dependence in the notations for clarity.
-The main result here is a convergence statement about the approximating sequence~$(X_n)_{n\geq 1}$.
-As usual in weak convergence analysis~\cite{Billingsley}, convergence is stated in the Skorokhod space $\left(\Dd(\TT),\|\cdot\|_{\Dd}\right)$ of c\`adl\`ag processes equipped with the Skorokhod topology. \begin{theorem} The sequence $(X_n)_{n\geq 1}$ converges weakly to~$X$ in $(\Dd(\TT),\|\cdot\|_{\Dd})$. \end{theorem} The construction of the proof allows to extend the convergence to the case where~$Y$ is a $d$-dimensional diffusion without additional work.
-The proof of the theorem requires a certain number of steps: we start with the convergence of the approximation~$(Y_n)$ in some H\"older space, which we translate, first into convergence of the stochastic integral in~\eqref{eq:System}, then, by continuity of the mapping~$\Phi$, into convergence of the sequence~$(\Phi(\Gg^\alpha Y_n))$.
-All these ingredients are detailed in Section~\ref{sec:AllConvs} below.
-Once this is achieved, the proof of the theorem itself is relatively straightforward, as illustrated in Section~\ref{sec:ProofMainThm}.
+Analogously to~\eqref{eq:Donskerdiffusion}, one could view these as continuous processes via linear interpolation, but we note that the interpolating term would decay to zero by Chebyshev's inequality.
+The following result, proved in Section~\ref{sec:ProofMainThm}, confirms the functional convergence of the approximating sequence~$(X_n)_{n\geq 1}$. \begin{theorem} The sequence $(X_n)_{n\geq 1}$ converges weakly to~$X$ in $(\Dd(\TT),d_{\Dd})$. \end{theorem} The construction of the proof allows to extend the convergence to the case where~$Y$ is a $d$-dimensional diffusion without additional work.
+The proof of the theorem requires a certain number of steps: we start with the convergence of the approximations~$(Y_n)$, in some H\"older space, which we then translate into convergence of the sequence~$(\Phi(\Gg^\alpha Y_n))$, by suitable continuity properties of the operations $\Gg^\alpha$ and $\Phi$, before finally deducing also the convergence of the corresponding stochastic integrals for the approximations of~\eqref{eq:System}.
+These steps are carried out in Sections \ref{subsect:Ito_diffusions_Holder}, \ref{sect:invariance_principles}, and \ref{sec:ProofMainThm} below.